jfimbett/jfimbett.github.io/teaching/investment_funds_risks/introduction.md

 - As we have seen, a positive alpha is good while a negative alpha is bad.
 - However, is a high positive alpha always better then a low positive alpha?
 Not always.
-- The alpha tells youthe size of the market-neutral returns that a strategy delivers, it does not say at what risk.
+- The alpha tells you the size of the market-neutral returns that a strategy delivers, it does not say at what risk.
 - Second, alpha depends on how a strategy  is scaled.
-For instance, a stice-leveraged strategy has twice the alpha of an unlevered version.
+For instance, a twice-leveraged strategy has twice the alpha of an unlevered version.
-- Risk-reqard ratios resolve these issues.
+- Risk-reward ratios resolve these issues.
 At a basic level, potential investors in a hedge fund want to know how the future expected excess returns compare to the risk that the hedge fund is taking.
 - The Sharpe Ratio (SR) is a measure of just that (some people call it the risk adjusted return, but again this is a misnomer).

 ---